Jajajavier/finance_tracker/README.md

 - Duplicate income/expense
 - Sort entries by datetime on new line
 - Save entries to plain text file
+- GitHub integration to save your transactions to a private repository

 # Feel free to contribute